Digging Deeper into Data

 This event is part of the Good Governance Academy’s Research Forum.

 Governance development or improvement programmes are more likely to fail that to succeed.
-This webinar will present evidence-based data to show how by approaching the governing of development programmes through complexity science, you can increase the chances of success by up to 300%.
+This webinar presents evidence-based data to show how by approaching the governing of development programmes through complexity science, you can increase the chances of success by up to 300%.

 It’s widely reported that only 20% of change and development programmes actually meet their original objectives, and governance development has no reason to be any different.